huntdatacenter/about/pages/en/about/careers.md

             <div class="hc-container-title">
               Who you are
             </div>
-            You are courious and couragous, and longs to solve challenges at scale to improve the well-being of others.<br><br>You are looking for purpose, personal growth, and genuinely difficult challenges that are super rewarding.<br><br>You are confident when being surrounded by people that challenge you, and hold skills that you don't have.<br><br>You don’t necessarily go with the flow, but think differently, and like to explore unknown terrain.<br><br>And most importantly, you get the thrills of creating things.
+            You are curious and courageous, and longs to solve challenges at scale to improve the well-being of others.<br><br>You are looking for purpose, personal growth, and genuinely difficult challenges that are super rewarding.<br><br>You are confident when being surrounded by people that challenge you, and hold skills that you don't have.<br><br>You don’t necessarily go with the flow, but think differently, and like to explore unknown terrain.<br><br>And most importantly, you get the thrills of creating things.
             </v-col>
         </v-row>
       </div>